5-choosability of graphs with crossings far apart

 \section{Near-planar graphs}

-In this section, we aim to show that graphs drawn in the plane with crossings far apart are $5$-choosable.
-For the purposes of the induction, it will be useful to allow other kinds of irregularities (adjacent vertices with list of size three, as well as vertices with list of size four not incident with the outer face, which arise when some vertices incident with a crossing are colored and their color is removed from the lists of their neighbors), subject to distance constraints.
+We now aim to show that graphs drawn in the plane with crossings far apart are $5$-choosable.
+For the purposes of the induction, it will be useful to allow other kinds of irregularities (adjacent vertices with list of size three, as well as vertices with list of size four not incident with the outer face, which arise when some vertices incident with a crossing are colored and their colors are removed from the lists of their neighbors), subject to distance constraints.
 This results in a rather technical statement, and we devote this section to its exact formulation.